Thursday, January 30, 2025

 1. The static shot of the beach was changed and followed with a matching movement that would transition the artist from the stage to the beach.

-1. I thought the use of multiple voiceovers was excessive so I suggested to my team to keep one.
-We took quick vote and ended up keeping the last voiceover but lowered the volume.
+1. I thought the use of 3 voiceovers was excessive so I suggested to my team to keep one.
+We took a quick vote and ended up keeping the last voiceover but lowered the volume.
 During this, I had also added reverb to the audio to make it more echoey.

 Feedback part 2 (Teacher)